vladimiryardan/Taffy-Wiki/Exception-Logging-Adapters.md

 **apikey:** If your BugLogHQ instance requires an API Key to submit reports, supply it here.

 There is an example provided in: `examples/api_BugLogHQ`.

+# Custom Log Adapter

+You may write your own custom log adapter.
+It should implement the `taffy.bonus.ILogAdapter` interface.

+Note the way that configuration is passed to the logging adapter.
+Both the adapter path and a configuration variable are defined in Application.cfc and the adapter is only instantiated and configured (via `init()`) when needed.

+If you create a custom log adapter, you should clearly define the expected structure and supported values for the configuration data.